elixir-lang/elixir/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome.
+Feature requests are welcome and should be discussed on [the elixir-core mailing list](http://groups.google.com/group/elixir-lang-core).
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 ## Contributing